pavikamal2001/ClientQueryManagementSystem/README.md

 # ClientQueryManagementSystem
 The Client Query Management System is a simple web application built using Streamlit, PostgreSQL, and Python to help teams manage client issues more efficiently.
-Clients can log in and submit their queries, and the support team can review, update, and close them.
+Clients can easily submit their issues, which are securely stored in a database.
+The support team can then review these queries, update their status, and close them once resolved.
+To handle data effectively, the system uses Pandas for cleaning and displaying information, while Streamlit provides a user-friendly and interactive front-end interface.
+This project integrates Python, SQL databases, and real-time UI elements to ensure smoother communication, quicker issue resolution, and enhanced customer satisfaction.
+Overall, it provides a professional, organized workflow for managing support-related tasks in any organization.